top of page

 • White vinegar - accessible and good for removing bad smells.
 Add to a bucket of warm water or to rat laundry.
 Can smell after use, but soon dissipates.

 I use kitchen roll for any particularly bad spots, then have a cleaning cloth that I wash after use.
-I wash hammocks, ropes, tie holders (with the hooks cut off) in the washing machine on an allergy wash on low spin (then do another drain and low spin cycle after that) with fragrance free Leaf detergent sheets and some white vinegar.
+I wash hammocks, ropes, tie holders (with the hooks cut off) in the washing machine on an allergy wash on low spin (then do another drain and low spin cycle after that) with fragrance-free Leaf detergent sheets and some white vinegar.
 Some people prefer to soak then scrub ropes etc in the bath with white vinegar.

 bottom of page